LASTING POWERS OF ATTORNEY – EXPLAINED

 An LPA doesn’t mean a loss of control of your affairs, it simply offers peace of mind- YOU still choose whether it is used before, or only if, you suffer severe mental decline.

 You need to have sufficient mental capacity to understand the implications of the LPA at the time it is made.
+It takes up to 16 weeks to register a Lasting Power of Attorney at the Office of the Public Guardian.
 If you lack sufficient mental capacity as result of an accident or an illness, you will be unable to create your own LPA and ultimately the Court will need to make one on your behalf.

 All of us at My Local Solicitor Ltd. have extensive experience dealing with and applying for the registration of an LPA, as well as all Court of Protection matters.
 If a family member has lost mental capacity with no LPA in place and it is likely that an application to the Court of Protection will need to be made, we have the expertise to assist you.